-Most current approaches to waste management squander valuable materials and have harmful side effects for people and the planet.
-In most cities, residents have few incentives to produce less waste, resulting in a need for frequent collection, generating pollutants from fleets and increasing wear on public roads.
+Most approaches to waste management squander valuable materials and have harmful side effects for people and planet.
+Residents have few incentives to produce less waste, resulting in a need for frequent collection, generating pollutants from fleets and increasing wear on public roads.
 Collection is most often performed by private contractors, leaving the city with a diminished ability to require strict environmental standards and high job quality for workers.
-Cities struggle to raise their recycling and composting diversion rates, resulting in tons upon tons of trash every day buried in landfills, generating toxic leachate and climate-warming methane, or burned in incinerators that release pollutants.
+Cities struggle to raise recycling and composting diversion rates, resulting in tons of trash every day buried in landfills, generating toxic leachate and climate-warming methane, or burned in incinerators that release pollutants.
 The EPA estimates that over one-third of greenhouse gas emissions are generated by consumption (and disposal) of food and goods.

-Instead, cities must strive for zero waste, rethinking waste management to encourage reduction and reuse in each step.
-Starting on the production side, several cities have experimented with building a circular economy (products are designed to be salvaged into materials and reused) locally through specific economic development approaches, or by requiring municipal procurement to prioritize recycled products.
-On the consumer side, cities have also found success in raising diversion rates through outreach, especially with strategies adapted to be culturally specific for each neighborhood.
+Cities must strive for zero waste and encourage reduction and reuse in each step.
+Starting on the production side, several cities have experimented with building a circular economy (products are designed to be salvaged into materials and reused) or by requiring municipal procurement to prioritize recycled products.
+On the consumer side, some cities have raised diversion rates through outreach, especially when adapted to be culturally specific for each neighborhood.

-Along with this paradigm shift, cities should also bolster zero waste infrastructure.
-Offering curbside composting and expanding materials accepted for curbside recycling avoids the costs associated with landfilling Pairing more robust curbside pickup with pay-as-you-throw rates for trash can also discourage landfilling, for both residential and commercial consumers; some cities are even implementing mandatory recycling and composting.
-Additionally, some cities have created centers for hard-to-recycle-materials or CHaRMs.
-Lastly, revising collection to either become publicly operated or to require certain high standards (living wages, health benefits, etc) among private contractors will better ensure that municipal waste management supports jobs that pay well and prioritize worker safety.
+Cities should also bolster zero waste infrastructure.
+Offering curbside composting and expanding materials accepted for curbside recycling avoids the costs associated with landfilling.
+Pairing more robust curbside pickup with pay-as-you-throw rates for trash can also discourage landfilling, for both residential and commercial consumers.
+Additionally, some cities have created centers for hard-to-recycle-materials (CHaRMs).
+Lastly, revising collection to either become publicly operated or to require certain standards (living wages, health benefits, etc) among private contractors will better ensure that municipal waste management supports jobs that pay well and prioritize worker safety.